-6. Cover of a children's book, The Poisonous Mushroom
+Cover of a children's book, The Poisonous Mushroom

-Questions
+QUESTIONS

-b.
-Choose an image that is an example of a "new form of antisemitism," Explain exactly what is portrayed in the image that has informed your choice.

-c.
-Choose an image that is an example of a "new form of antisemitism based on old ideas."
+A) Choose two images that are examples of "classic expressions of antisemitism," and identify exactly what is portrayed in the images that led you to your answer.
+B) Choose an image that is an example of a "new form of antisemitism."
 Explain exactly what is portrayed in the image that has informed your choice.

-d.
-Which of the examples use Holocaust imagery to make a statement?
+C) Choose an image that is an example of a "new form of antisemitism based on old ideas."
+Explain what is portrayed in the image that has informed your choice.
+D) Which of the examples use Holocaust imagery to make a statement?
 Study these images carefully, and explain what message/s you think the cartoonist is attempting to send to those who see it by using Holocaust imagery in a present-day context.

-e.
-Consider the sources of these images: children's books, newspapers, and a tattoo.
+E) Consider the sources of these images: children's books, newspapers, and a tattoo.
 Why do you think these are places where antisemitic images might appear?
 Who is the intended audience for each?
 How do images such as these and the places where they appear perpetuate antisemitism?

-f.
-What, if anything, surprised you about these images or statements?
+F) What, if anything, surprised you about these images or statements?
 Explain your answer.